A view on the Shenandoah Valley from one of the lookouts. Shenandoah National Park

 A black bear in the bushes

 We were so lucky to see a black bear on the end of the Skyline Drive.
 It was in the bushes on the side of the road when I saw it out of the corner of my eye.
 We turned around and watched it from inside our car.
 It eventually crossed the road in front of us and disappeared into the bushes.
-The next morning, talking to locals, we found out just how lucky we were, since they hadn’t seen a bear living there all those years.
+The next morning, talking to locals, we found out just how lucky we were, since they hadn’t seen a bear ever, while living there all those years.

 Black bear crossing the road